DemocracyDevelopers/raire-java/README.md

 ## Entry point

+The expectation is that this will generally be used as a library.

 The main entry point is the constructor for `au.org.democracydevelopers.raire.algorithm.RaireResult` which will either return a valid result or throw a RaireException.
 Alternatively, one can make a `au.org.democracydevelopers.raire.RaireProblem` object, and call the `solve` method on it.

+There is also a minor utility at `au.org.democracydevelopers.raire.util.VoteConsolidator` that can help convert a list of ballots into the with-multiplicity format used here.

 ## Command line